bis-med-it/SDMX-dashboard-generator/SECURITY.md

 ## Supported Versions

 We are committed to maintaining the security of our software.
-However, our resources are limited to providing security patches only for the latest combination of minor and major versions of our software.
+However, our resources are limited to providing security patches only for the latest combination of minor and major versions of our software, without any warranty or support guarantees.
+Please refer to the provided license for more information.

 ## Reporting a Vulnerability